Non-Equilibrium Stratification in Supercritical CO2: Discussion

 These experiments reveal three main points.
-First, that in supercritical \ce{CO2}, the interplay of thermal diffusion, viscosity, gravity and the presence of macroscopic gradients leads to spontaneous stratification into quasi-phases, accompanied by the signatures of distinct propagating processes in the fluctuations structure functions.
-Second, that in one single non-equilibrium experiment we are able to test a continuum of different points in the (P, T) phase space of the fluid system, being able to identify different quasi-states in the supercritical region.
-Third, that in one single non-equilibrium experiment, we are able to obtain quantitative information about the fluid transport coefficients stemming from different layers of the volume and separating them in the time (frequency) domain.
+First, in supercritical \ce{CO2}, the interplay of thermal diffusion, viscosity, gravity and the presence of macroscopic gradients leads to depth-dependent dynamical behaviour in the fluctuation spectrum, which can be interpreted as a spontaneous stratification into quasi-phases.
+Indeed, multiple relaxation times and frequencies emerge from the fitting of the structure functions, which correlate quantitatively with depth-dependent thermophysical properties.
+This effect is more pronounced when crossing the Widom region, i.e., where the density gradients are larger.
+Second, in a single non-equilibrium experiment we can test a continuum of points in the ($p$, $T$) phase space of the fluid system, thus detecting different behaviours of the supercritical fluid.
+Therefore, third point, we are able to obtain quantitative information about the fluid thermophysical properties stemming from different depths of the volume and separating them in the time (frequency) domain.

-These results also help reconsider the behaviour of fluids in the supercritical and Widom regions.
+These results provide additional insight into the behaviour of fluids in the supercritical and Widom regions.
+Whereas two-state and Kirkwood--Buff-based frameworks \cite{Kirkwood1951,Smith2006,Ploetz2019} provide equilibrium structural interpretations of the Widom region, our measurements probe hydrodynamic fluctuations under non-equilibrium temperature gradients and do not directly access microscopic structural order.
+The present results are therefore interpreted within the framework of fluctuating hydrodynamics.
+The possible connection between the observed dynamical stratification and underlying microscopic structural heterogeneity remains an open question.

 According to our results, the Widom region of supercritical \ce{CO2} cannot be understood as a homogeneous state.
-Instead, the fluid submitted to a macroscopic temperature gradient and under the action of buoyancy, exhibits stratified structures with quasi-phases whose properties vary dramatically.
-These findings challenge the conventional thermodynamic description of supercritical fluids.
+Instead, the fluid subjected to a macroscopic temperature gradient and to the action of buoyancy exhibits stratified structures whose properties vary dramatically.
+These findings indicate that the classic equilibrium thermodynamic approach alone can be insufficient to describe the dynamical structure of a supercritical fluid under non-equilibrium gradients.